RyanS974/RyanS974/markdown.md

 ### Code

-To create a formatted code block, surround the text with backticks.
+To create a formatted code block, surround the text with backticks:

     \`a = 1`

 The above will display as: